sepukus/hugo-cms-test/site/content/homepage.md

     card_description_1: To create an environment where everyone in the workplace feels safe to talk about their mental health, beginning with leaders sharing their own stories.
+  - stat_number_1: 3
+    stat_number_2: 12.8
+    stat_number_3: 70
+    stat_info_1: working Australians either have mental ill-health or are carers of with mental ill-health
+    stat_info_2: Untreated mental health conditions cost Australian employers $12.8 billion yearly through absenteeism, reduced and compensation claims
+    stat_info_3: of employees do not seek help, and less than 3% use an Employee Assistance Program
+    stat_type_1: m
+    stat_type_2: b
+    stat_type_3: "%"
+    type: statistics
 ---